Flex Work Confidential: Everything You Need to Know about Flexible Working Requirements

-It’s 2018, people, and flexibility is no longer all about mums with babies returning to the office.
+It’s 2018 — flexibility today is no longer just about mums with babies returning to the office.
 About 30 percent of dads now use flexible hours to care for kids.
-Flexibility has gone mainstream: one third of Australian employees regularly work from home, and forty percent of workers say flexibility is in the top three factors they consider when making career decisions.
+Flexibility has gone mainstream: one-third of Australian employees regularly work from home, and forty percent of workers say flexibility is in the top three factors they consider when making career decisions.
 Thirty percent of multinationals surveyed by commercial real estate agents CBRE have a shared-desk workplace strategy in place.

 In Australia, employees have a legal right to ask for flexible working arrangements.
 And flexible work is not going away: the workforce of the future doesn’t just like flexible work, they expect it.
 EY’s Future of Work report found that 75 per cent of millennials want flexible work; while Deloitte’s 2017 millennial survey shows that flexible working encourages loyalty when it’s built on a two-way exchange of trust.

 What does flexible work look like today?
-A Fair Work Commission analysis of flexible work practices found that business is most likely to offer ‘banking’ hours, flexible leave and flexible start and finish times to all their staff.
-But the single most common flexi work style for some (not all) staff at any workplace is ‘teleworking’ — 58 per cent of companies have staff working remotely.
+A Fair Work Commission analysis of flexible work practices found that businesses are most likely to offer ‘banking’ hours, flexible leave, and flexible start and finish times to all their staff.
+But the single most common flexi work style for some (not all) staff at any workplace is ‘teleworking’ — 58 percent of companies have staff working remotely.
 Traditional work specifications of location and time become flexible.